arteweyl/climate_data_extraction/readme.md

 2 -  add on the docker-compose the path ${AIRFLOW_PROJ_DIR:-.}/env_exchange:/opt/airflow/env_exchange

-test and make your mods, and enjoy :)
+test, make your mods, and enjoy :)